corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/deploy/running-a-node.md

 * `--help`, `-h`: Show this help message and exit.
 * `--version`, `-V`: Print version information and exit.
 * `--pause-all-flows`: Paused all flows when the node starts up.
 Starting a node with the `--pause-all-flows` command-line option automatically enables flow draining mode but does not modify the node's configuration file.
 See [Pause and resume flows](../../flow-pause-and-resume.md#starting-the-node-and-pausing-all-flows) for more information.
+* `--allow-hibernate-to-manage-app-schema`: enable this option to make the node manage app schemas automatically using Hibernate with H2 in dev mode.

 #### Sub-commands